 Do you like to read, write and learn?
 If you move to Roslyn Heights, you'll likely find that many of your neighbors like to as well.
-Roslyn Heights is one of the more educated communities in America, with a full 61.88% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Roslyn Heights is one of the more educated communities in America, with a full 60.15% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 Roslyn Heights is an extremely ethnically-diverse town.
 The people who call Roslyn Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roslyn Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Roslyn Heights include Iranian, Russian, Polish, and Irish.
+Roslyn Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.05% of the town’s residents.
+Important ancestries of people in Roslyn Heights include Italian, Iranian, Russian, German, and Polish.